How can I use the U2F method for Two-Factor Authentication?

 If you would like to link several U2F keys to your Namecheap account, click Add device in the Device Authentication (U2F) section:

-The process is the same as for the first device: you will need to enter your Namecheap password first and the name of the device after that:
+The process is the same as for the first device: you will need to enter your Namecheap password first and the name of the key after that:

-Finish the new device registration by clicking Register and inserting the U2F key into the USB port.
+Finish the new device registration by clicking Register and providing your authentication key.
 In case of successful registration, the new device will appear above any previously added ones:

 Backup Codes